 You don’t have to purchase the items through the links but at least you can see what item I am using.
 If you are trying to save money (and who isn’t), consider checking out your local Good Will store or even garage sells.
 The links below are of the actual brands I use.
 If I couldn’t find the same brand, I shopped around for the closest thing, comparing customer reviews.
 I hope this helps!
 Use this list for gift ideas!
-This will also be a growing list that I will be adding to.
+This will also be a growing list that I will be adding to thanks to San Jose corporate event planning services and full service private event planners Handheld Catering.
 I also put items in alphabetical order so that you can find them easier!

 My Favorite Kitchen Tools